georgescharlesbrain/georgescharlesbrain/README.md

 # 🏄‍♂️ Georges-Charles Brain

-**`Digital Craftsman (Sui Move Developer / Web3 Economy Designer )`**
+**`Digital Craftsman / Sui Move Developer / Web3 Economy Designer`**

 **Available to join a team as a Sui move and backend developer.**

 I've been nearly full-time exploring the crypto / defi / web3 world since the end of 2017.
 I've studied, interacted, and traded on many protocols on Ethereum and Solana.
-I am an aspiring backend and Sui Move web3 developer with a background in data analytics engineering, holding an MSc. degree in Mechanical Engineering.
+I am a Sui Move web3 developer and Token Engineer with a background in data analytics engineering, holding an MSc. degree in Mechanical Engineering.
 My expertise also extends to quantitative finance, data visualization, and Economics.
 I am passionate about tackling challenging problems that could make a significant human impact once solved.
 I enjoy developing financial products, optimizing systems, creating structure, and paying attention to details.
 I am constantly seeking to expand my knowledge by learning new concepts and skills and enhancing my mental models.
 I keep track of my learning progress by documenting it in my [public notes](https://notes.georgescharlesbrain.com).

 Feel free to reach out on: